The Deep Mani

 A little under an hour later, sweating in the late morning sun, I awoke feeling – if not smelling – refreshed.
 Having reset the sat-nav, I decided to get back on the road, heading ever south, through modern Sparta.
 The one-time home of King Leonidas’s legendary 300 warriors, its modern incarnation was something of a disappointment: there was no giant hole into which a king may kick a Persian emissary while roaring the town’s name; there was, however, a Lidl.
 While the town’s semi-mythic history is only semi-verifiable, I was hoping the Mani would be a little more trustworthy.

 As I approached, the roads narrowed from three lanes to two, from two to one, then became just single tracks with passing places.
-By the time I reached the partially abandoned hamlet of Citta, the road was edging between stone buildings like spring water through a newly formed fissure.
+By the time I reached the partially abandoned hamlet of Citta, the road felt like a capillary running through the muscular countryside.

 There isn’t an obvious reason to come to Citta, no particular motivation to hit the brakes here rather than any of the other similarly pretty villages on the road to the Matapan.
 It’s not on the coast, nor up a mountain, yet this is where the gregarious Sepsas family have decided to spend their semi-retirement with Citta dei Nicliani, a farmhouse property they opened in 2011.